By Gail Marsh

 • Better plant drainage.
 Cut the hose into lengths and glue it to the bottom of your outdoor flowerpots.
 This will raise the pot just a bit off the ground.
 The water will drain better when the pot doesn’t sit directly on the ground.

 • Mark boundaries.
-Paint it with glow-in-the-dark paint.
+Paint it with glow-in-the-dark paint or tape.
 Then use the painted hose to outline your RV site, parking spot, or walkway.
 The paint will eliminate the need for bright lights that may well bother your RV neighbors.

 • Doorstop.
 Keep your RV’s interior doors from rocking off their hinges on moving days.
 Just cut a short length of hose and “squish” it flat with your foot.
 Then slide the hose under the door.
 When released, it will expand and hold the door in place.